Below you will find the description of the billing logic and how the billing is calculated for the following bucket resources:

-If you remove from the billing plan a resource that has virtual server(s) running on it, the pricing for that resource will be removed for such VSs.
-This behavior refers to user VS limits, template stores, edge groups, recipe groups, backup server zones and guaranteed minIOPS.
+If you remove from the bucket a resource that has a virtual server(s) running on it, the pricing for that resource will be removed for such VSs.
+This behavior refers to user VS limits, template stores, edge groups, recipe groups, backup server zones, and guaranteed minIOPS.

-It is possible to choose hourly or monthly billing when adding a data store or network zone resources to the OnApp billing plan.
+It is possible to choose hourly or monthly free limits when adding a data store or network zone resources to the OnApp bucket.

-When setting hourly resource type, the limits for resources are set per hour, and the statistics is gathered hourly and then is compared to the free resource limit.
+When setting the 'free' resource type, the limit for resources is set per hour, and the statistics are gathered hourly and then is compared to the free resource limit.
 Then, the resource limits which exceed the free amount allowed are billed.

-When setting monthly resource type, the limits for resources are set per month, and the statistics is gathered hourly and then is compared to the free resource limit set per month.
+When setting the ''free per month' resource type, the limit for resources is set per month, and the statistics are gathered hourly and then are compared to the free resource limit set per month.
 When the free limit set per month is exceeded, the exceeding amount is billed based on the overusage price per resource per hour.

-For example, user adds a data store zone monthly resource to the billing plan and sets free data read limit per month to 50 GB:
+For example, a user adds a data store zone with 'free per month' limits to the bucket and sets free data read limit per month to 50 GB:

 - During the third hour, 5 GB are used.
 Since there’s no free limit left, the user is charged for 5 GB per hour (previous 2 GB over limit are not taken into account, since they are already billed).

-If a user adds a data store zone hourly resource to the billing plan and sets free data read limit per hour to 50 GB:
+If a user adds a data store zone with 'free' limits to the billing plan and sets free data read limit per hour to 50 GB:

 - During the third hour, 55 GB are used.
-The user is charged for 5 GB per hour overusage (previous 2 GB over limit are not taken into account, since they are already billed).
+The user is charged for 5 GB per hour overusage (the previous 2 GB over the limit are not taken into account since they are already billed).

 Data store zones

-The following scheme demonstrates this bahavior for Data Received for network zones as an example:
+The following scheme demonstrates this behavior for Data Received for network zones as an example: